top of page

 • Fear and instability for immigrant communities

-• A constant media cycle that reinforces threat and urgency
+• A relentless media cycle that amplifies threat and urgency

-When your nervous system is responding to real danger or chronic invalidation, therapy isn’t about “fixing” you — it’s about supporting you.
+When your nervous system reacts to real danger or chronic invalidation, therapy isn’t about “fixing” you.
+It’s about supporting you.

 When Bodily Autonomy Is Under Threat

-For many women and people with the capacity for pregnancy, current political decisions around reproductive healthcare have brought fear, grief, and anger.
-Restrictions on abortion access and medical autonomy are not abstract — they affect safety, healthcare decisions, and a basic sense of control over one’s body.
+For many women and individuals capable of pregnancy, current political decisions regarding reproductive healthcare have brought fear, grief, and anger.
+Restrictions on abortion access and medical autonomy are not abstract; they directly impact safety, healthcare choices, and a fundamental sense of control over one’s body.

-When bodily autonomy is threatened, it’s common to experience heightened anxiety, anger, numbness, or despair.
-These reactions are not overreactions — they are nervous-system responses to real loss of safety and agency.
-Therapy can offer a space to process this impact, make sense of activated fear or past trauma, and reconnect with a sense of choice and self-trust, even when external systems feel unsafe.
+When bodily autonomy is threatened, heightened anxiety, anger, numbness, or despair are common reactions.
+These feelings are not overreactions; they are natural responses to a loss of safety and agency.
+Therapy can provide a safe space to process these impacts, understand activated fears or past trauma, and reconnect with a sense of choice and self-trust, even when external systems feel unsafe.

 Therapy Is Not About Tuning Out Reality

-Some people worry that therapy will ask them to:
+Some people worry that therapy will pressure them to:

 • Be less angry